 A cup of Matcha (using 1g of Matcha powder) has 35mg of caffeine compared to a cup of coffee sitting at 95-200mg of caffeine.
 Since Matcha contains L-Theanine, drinking Matcha has a calming and relaxing effect.

 The L-theanine content will always vary batch to batch since it is organic and grown in a natural environment.

 Ceremonial Matcha will usually have a higher L-theanine content than culinary Matcha due to the different harvest times.
-Younger tea leaves have more L-theanine than mature ones.
+Younger tea leaves from the 1st harvest have more L-theanine.